hamiltonbrba/credit-risk-classification/README.md

 ## Overview

-This project applies a logistic regression model to predict the credit risk of loans, aiming to assist lenders in identifying loans that may be high risk versus healthy.
-Using historical loan data, this analysis provides insights into factors that contribute to loan risk, allowing for data-driven decision-making.
+This project uses a logistic regression model to predict loan credit risk, helping lenders identify which loans might be high risk and which are likely safe.
+By analyzing historical loan data, this project sheds light on factors that influence credit risk, offering a data-driven approach to decision-making.

 ## Data

-The dataset includes financial information about each loan, such as:
+The dataset includes various financial details about each loan, such as:
 - Loan amount
 - Interest rate
 - Borrower’s income level